- There were a few undefeated boxers in history.

 - Floyd Mayweather Jr. lead the list.

 The golden standard of a great boxer is constantly changing – from claiming a world title to becoming a multiple division champion and defending the belts simultaneously.
-But the ultimate goal of several rising stars now is to be an undefeated world champion because it will allow them to be a perennial contender in online boxing betting.
+But the ultimate goal of several rising stars now is to be an undefeated world champion because it will allow them to be a perennial contender in online boxing betting via the boxing odds.

 This incredible feat may seem impossible to achieve, but it has been done thanks to these five undefeated champions who defied the boxing odds.
 Let’s look at the top five undefeated boxers of all time whom current fighters want to follow the path they forged.